-Belgium Cyprus Denmark Hungary Ireland Luxembourg is made in the form of a redemption of shares.
-The above-mentioned EU/tax treaty country exemptions however also apply to the 10% withholding tax.
-Share capital and share premium can be repaid without triggering any Belgian withholding tax cost, provided that these items were unavailable for (dividend) distributions to the shareholders and that the reimbursement is made following the procedure for a capital reduction (share capital) or a change of by-laws (share premium), as laid down in Belgian company law.
-If these conditions are not fulfilled and the repayment qualifies as a dividend, the above reductions and exemptions may apply. (b) the companies are consolidated.
-A bill has been introduced whereby requirement (b) will be amended and an additional requirement (c) will be added to read as follows: (b) the receiving company has a controlling influence on the distributing company, and (c) the receiving company is liable to tax in Denmark on dividend payments as a nonresident.
-Under the same bill, a new rule is expected to be introduced whereby distribution of liquidation proceeds distributed from Danish companies to foreign individuals will be taxed under the same rules as dividends If the bill is passed, it is expected to have retroactive effect back to24 November 2010.
-Further, dissolution proceeds distributed prior to the year in which the subsidiary is finally dissolved are treated as dividends, subject to the dividend rules described under 2.2 above. taxation treaty that is in force or that is signed but not yet ratified (Albania, Bosnia and Herzegovina, Hong Kong, Kuwait, Montenegro, Morocco, Singapore and the United Arab Emirates); Remark In relation to the domestic exemptions above, the Irish company may pay a dividend free from withholding taxes as long as the recipient company or individual makes a declaration in the specified form in relation to its entitlement to the domestic exemption.
+Belgium Cyprus Denmark Hungary Ireland Luxembourg an additional 4% taxation applies to dividends subject to the 21% withholding tax.
+This additional 4% taxation only applies to individuals in receipt of annual interest and dividends exceeding a total net amount of EUR 20,000.
+Certain income is not taken into account in determining this threshold.
+The above-mentioned EU/ tax treaty country exemptions also apply to the 21%/10% withholding tax.
+Share capital and share premium can be repaid without triggering any withholding tax, provided that these items were unavailable for (dividend) distributions to the shareholders and that the reimbursement is made following the procedure for a capital reduction (share capital) or a change of by-laws (share premium), as laid down in Belgian company law.
+If these conditions are not fulfilled and the repayment qualifies as a dividend, the above reductions and exemptions may apply. the receiving company: (i) owns at least 10% if the share capital and a dividend payment to the parent company would be taxable in Denmark; or (ii) owns less than 10% of the share capital, but has controlling influence on the company being liquidated and a dividend payment to the parent company would be taxable in Denmark (unless the receiving company is resident in a country within the EU or EEA and a dividend payment should have been reduced or eliminated pursuant to the EU Parent-Subsidiary Directive or pursuant to a double tax treaty if the parent company had held 10% or more of the share capital).
+Furthermore, distributions of liquidation proceeds by Danish companies are treated as dividends in the following two situations: (i) distributions to foreign individuals if the individual is resident outside the EU or EEA and has controlling influence on the company being liquidated; and (ii) dissolution proceeds distributed prior to the year in which the company is finally dissolved, in which case exemptions above, the Irish company may pay a dividend free from withholding taxes as long as the recipient company or individual makes a declaration in the specified form in relation to its entitlement to the domestic exemption.
 There is no minimum shareholding requirement.
 Liquidation Proceeds Liquidation distributions are not subject to dividend withholding taxes.
-See however, under 4. below regarding capital gains tax upon liquidation.
+See however, under 4 below regarding capital gains tax upon liquidation.